wabiconf/2025/_talks/talk2.md

   - Talk
 ---

 ![christina](https://wabiconf.github.io/2025/assets/images/christina.jpeg)

-Recursive Parsing and Grammar Compression in the Era of Pangenomics In this talk, we present a unifying perspective on Prefix-Free Parsing (PFP), a foundational technique in modern string processing, and its recursive extension, Recursive Prefix-Free Parsing (RPFP).
+**Abstract**: Recursive Parsing and Grammar Compression in the Era of Pangenomics In this talk, we present a unifying perspective on Prefix-Free Parsing (PFP), a foundational technique in modern string processing, and its recursive extension, Recursive Prefix-Free Parsing (RPFP).
 Originally introduced to enable scalable